Skidamek/AutoModpack/README.md

 # **Welcome to AutoModpack,**

+What is this?
+This basically makes it easier to update your modpack.
+Your friends / players don't need to manually update all mods / modpack thanks to this mod all this boring work is done automatically.

 # Key features
-- Your players no longer have to update mods.
+- Your players no longer have to update mods manually.
-- Modpack hosting
+- Modpack hosting.
 - Easy download/update modpack (add mods, delete mods, add configs whatever you want)
 - Sync modpack mods with server mods.
 - Dynamically change mods in modpack.
 - Update checker/downloader.
+- Delete modpack button.

 # How to use

-At first download the latest version of the mod from [here](https://modrinth.com/mod/automodpack/versions).
+First of all download the latest version of the mod from [here](https://modrinth.com/mod/automodpack/versions).

 Put it into the `mods` folder of your minecraft/server installation.